akauppi/MissingManualSolidWorks4Makers/Wishes to Solidworks.md

 - be simple for the project owner (no need to do administrative dances)

-## Visual diff between revisions

-SolidWorks for Makers contains revision control, in the form of 3DExperience.
-However, this **feature is incomplete unless there's an easy way to see .. what changed** (between any two designs or revisions).

-Git provides this with `git diff`.

-Such changes can be presented also for graphical designs.

-Q: Does Solidworks Proper have this feature?
-If yes, is it available for makers as well?
-If not, ...really??
-Wouldn't it be like, useful? :]

 ## Am I guest??

 With the Solidworks Makers license, which learning material am I entitled to?